dev-raghvendra/Build-Shift/README.md

 3. Make your changes and add tests.
 4. Submit a pull request with a clear description of your changes.

-For more details, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## About